davro76/VBA_Challenge/README.md

 - Training Data : TestData
 - Test Data : Stock Data

-In this exercice we are going create a summarize table in excel with vba code.
+In this exercice we are going to create a summarize table in excel with vba code.